Frenvius/disneyland-mods/BepInEx/plugins/Frenvius-Valharvest/README.md

    - Added Egg and Sausage
    - Balanced some foods
  - 1.2.1 - Fixed burrito recipe.
- - 1.3.0 - Now you can milk a lox
+ - 1.3.0 - Now you can milk a tamed Lox
    - Added Empty Bottle (needs crystal)
    - Added Milk Bottle
    - Added Cheese
    - Fixed some bugs
  - 1.3.1 - Some fix on pizza and cheese
  - 1.4.0 - More rice based foods and taco
    - Added Rice Bowl